 This stabilization algorithm involves two steps.
 First, we determine the affine image transformations between all neighboring frames of a video sequence using the

-estimateGeometricTransform function applied to point correspondences between two images.
+estgeotform2d function applied to point correspondences between two images.
 Second, we warp the video frames to achieve a stabilized video.
-We will use the Computer Vision System Toolbox™, both for the algorithm and for display.
+We will use the Computer Vision Toolbox™, both for the algorithm and for display.

 Here we read in the first two frames of a video sequence.
 We read them as intensity images since color is not necessary for the stabilization algorithm, and because using grayscale images improves speed.
 Below we show both frames side by side, and we produce a red-cyan color composite to illustrate the pixel-wise difference between them.
 There is obviously a large vertical and horizontal offset between the two frames.

 filename = 'shaky_car.avi'; hVideoSrc = VideoReader(filename); imgA = rgb2gray(im2single(readFrame(hVideoSrc))); % Read first frame into imgA imgB = rgb2gray(im2single(readFrame(hVideoSrc))); % Read second frame into imgB figure; imshowpair(imgA,imgB,'montage'); title(['Frame A',repmat(' ',[1 30]),'Frame B']);

 figure imshowpair(imgA,imgB,ColorChannels='red-cyan'); title('Color composite (frame A = red, frame B = cyan)');